cdktf/cdktf-provider-snowflake/docs/grantOwnership.go.md

 - *Type:* *string

 The fully qualified name of the schema.
+For more information about this resource, see [docs](./schema).

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.99.0/docs/resources/grant_ownership#in_schema GrantOwnership#in_schema}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.100.0/docs/resources/grant_ownership#in_schema GrantOwnership#in_schema}

 ---